learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 ### 2. Shuffling

-This list from the map task is divided into a new set of fragments that sorts and shuffles the mapped objects into an order or grouping that will make it easier to reduce them. __The number these new fragments, will be the same as the number of the reduce tasks__.
+This list from the map task is divided into a new set of fragments that sorts and shuffles the mapped objects into an order or grouping that will make it easier to reduce them. __The number of these new fragments will be the same as the number of the reduce tasks__.

 ### 3. REDUCE Task (Reducing)

 Now, every properly shuffled segment will have a reduce task applied to it.
 After the task is completed, the final output is written onto a file system.
 The underlying file system is usually HDFS (Hadoop Distributed File System).

 It's important to note that MapReduce will generally only be powerful when dealing with large amounts of data.
-When using on a small dataset, it will be faster to perform operations not in the MapReduce framework.
+When working with a small dataset, it will be faster not to perform operations in the MapReduce framework.

 There are two groups of entities in this process to ensuring that the map reduce task gets done properly: